chlocode/printf/README.md

-#printf
+# Project Name: custom Printf Function

+### Project Description

-This is a collaborative project on creating a printf function that handles conversion specifiers.
+This is a collaborative project on creating a custom printf function In C that mirrors the functionality of the 'printf' function in the standard library.
+Our function prints the '%' character and supports the following specifiers:
+- %s
+- %c
+- %d
+- %i

 ## Authors
 - Eunice Dunyo ( )